Catholic Family Center

-Renovations include the full demolition of interior rooms, fixtures and finishes down to the existing structure to allow for an entirely new, more accommodating layout.
+Renovations included the full demolition of interior rooms, fixtures and finishes down to the existing structure to allow for an entirely new, more accommodating layout.
 The main addition provides four added bedrooms, three offices, a new elevator and a variety of gathering areas for residents.

 Our interiors team created the look and feel for the interior utilizing finishes that are both durable and beautiful while preserving the historic features of the building where possible.
 We worked to create a warm, inviting environment for residents and their children to thrive.
 The renovation included a medical suite, several offices, dining room and kitchen facilities, restrooms, and bedrooms.
 NKB saw the project through from design to construction administration.